 By the late 18th century Cuba was prospering by growing and exporting sugar.
 The plantations were worked by huge numbers of slaves.
 However, in the 19th century, there was an increasing movement for independence.

 The struggle for Cuban independence began in 1868 when a landowner named Carlos Manuel de Cespedes freed his slaves.
 So began the Ten Years War.
 It ended in failure in 1878.
 Then in 1886 slavery in Cuba was abolished.

 The Second War of Independence began in 1895.
 In 1898 the USA went to war with Spain.
-US forces invaded Cuba and Spain surrendered shortly afterwards.
-The peace treaty made Spain relinquish all claim to Cuba.
-However after the war Cuba was occupied by US forces for nearly 4 years.
-They left in 1902 and Cuba became nominally independent but in reality it was dominated by the USA.
+US forces invaded Cuba and Spain surrendered shortly afterward.
+The peace treaty made Spain relinquish all claims to Cuba.
+However, after the war, Cuba was occupied by US forces for nearly 4 years.
+They left in 1902 and Cuba became nominally independent but in reality, it was dominated by the USA.

 In 1952 Fulgencio Batista staged a coup in Cuba and became its dictator.
 At that time compared to other Latin American countries Cuba was prosperous and its people had a relatively high standard of living.
 Literacy rates were high and health care was relatively good.
 Education in Cuba was of a high standard.
 Cuba was known for its writers.

 Then in 1959 Fidel Castro led a revolution in Cuba.
 However Castro did not bring freedom to Cuba.
 Instead he made himself dictator.
 Castro introduced a repressive Communist regime.
 Independent labor unions were made illegal and all political dissent was crushed.